Contact Us

 • To provide information about the services we offer, including invitations to events we hold periodically;

-• To ensure that content from our site is presented in the most effective manner for you and for your computer;
+• To ensure that content from our website(s) is presented in the most effective manner for you and for your computer;

 • To provide you with information, products or services that you request from us or which we feel may interest you, where you have consented to be contacted for such purposes or where we have a legitimate interest for contacting you;